 There are many maxims relating to trees that are worth reflecting on:

 What is well rooted survives.

 As the twig bends so the tree will grow.

 Severed branches grow again.

 The whole tree is hidden in the acorn.

 Trees are full of secrets.

-And this reminds me of some words of Rumi ‘When we nurture the seeds of meditation in our inner garden we begin to come alive at a deeper level than that of mere happiness.
+It is when we nurture the seeds of meditation in our own inner garden that we begin to come alive at a deeper level than that of mere happiness.
 Happiness is elusive, it comes and goes.
-What grows and becomes evergreen in our innermost garden is contentment.’
+What grows and becomes evergreen in our innermost garden is contentment.